glitch-y/CE888-Project/2. Scripts/README.md

   - evaluation of results using normalised confusion matrices

 === How to Run Code ===

-To run, open the scripts in Google Colab and 'run all'.
-Please make sure a GPU is enabled as the models are set to run on a CUDA.
+To run code, open the scripts in Google Colab and 'run all'.
+Please make sure a GPU is enabled as the models are set to use_CUDA = True.